julian-molina/Documentation/docs/_includes/charting_space/rate-scale.md

 {{include.charts}}# Manual Scale

-When either or both minimum and maximum values are in manual mode, you may adjust the scale to your liking.
+**To adjust the scale**, make sure either or both minimum and maximum values are in manual mode.
 Place the mouse pointer over the corresponding time machine or timeline chart rate box and scroll the wheel of the mouse.
 The scale will increase or decrease accordingly, depending on which values are set to manual.

 Notice that, while changing the scale, a number is displayed replacing the actual rate.
 This is a reference value of the scale, that may serve for comparison purposes, with scales in other charts.